Chinese foreign minister: No winners if Korea war breaks out

-BEIJING (AP) — There can be no winners in an armed conflict between the U.S. and North Korea over Pyongyang’s nuclear weapons and missile programs, Chinese Foreign Minister Wang Yi said Friday, while pledging China’s support for any attempts at dialogue between the sides.
+BEIJING — There can be no winners in a war between the U.S. and North Korea over Pyongyang’s nuclear weapons and missile programs, Chinese Foreign Minister Wang Yi said Friday, while pledging support for dialogue between the sides.

 Wang’s comments mark the latest attempt to cool tensions by North Korea’s most important ally and key provider of food and fuel aid.
 Any fighting on the Korean Peninsula is likely to draw in China, which has repeatedly expressed concerns about a wave of refugees and the possible presence of U.S. and South Korean troops on its border.